Show All Answers

 Windsor Municipal Court301 Walnut St.Windsor, CO 80550

-Or paid at Town Hall at the Court Clerks office or the Receptionist desk.
-There is also a drop box on the east wall of the Reception area.
+Or paid at Town Hall with the Court Clerk.
+There is also a drop box located on the west side of 301 Walnut Street.

 The CRC is currently undergoing an Expansion Feasibility Process.
 CRC Expansion Feasibility Process